What is carpal tunnel syndrome?

 - If you have kidney failure problems.

-- If you live overweight or take oral contraceptives.
+- If you are overweight or take oral contraceptives.

 - The repetitive movements you can do with your hands every day.